-Mr Lim Guan Shiun was appointed to the Board as Executive Director on 15 April 2013 and re-designated as Managing Director on 2 November 2016.
+Mr Lim Guan Shiun ("Mr Lim") was appointed to the Board as Executive Director on 15 April 2013 and re-designated as Managing Director on 2 November 2016.
 Mr Lim is also the member of the Risk Management Committee.

 Mr Lim graduated with a Bachelor of Engineering (Hons) in Civil Engineering and Master of Science in Management of Projects from University of Manchester.
-He is currently an Executive Director of Astral Asia Plantation Sdn Bhd, a position he has held since 2011.
-He is currently also the General Manager of Tasja Development Sdn Bhd.
+He is currently an Executive Director of Astral Asia Plantation Sdn Bhd, a position he has held since 2011 and also the General Manager of Tasja Development Sdn Bhd.

 Mr Lim has no direct or indirect shareholdings in the Company.
 He is a son of Dato' Lim Kang Poh and nephew to Tan Sri Dato' Lim Kang Yew.
-He is also a cousin to Mr Lim Dian Hoong.
+He is also a brother to Mr Lim Kuan Hwang and cousin to Mr Lim Dian Hoong.
 Save as disclosed, Mr Lim does not have any family relationship with any other director and/or major shareholders of the Company.
+He does not hold any directorship in other public companies.
 He has no conflict of interest in any business arrangement involving the Company.
-He has no convictions for any offences within the past 5 years, and have not been subjected to any public sanctions and/or penalties imposed by any relevant regulatory bodies during the financial year.
+He has no convictions for any offences within the past 5 years, and has not been subjected to any public sanctions and/or penalties imposed by any relevant regulatory bodies during the financial year.

-Mr Lim had attended all the four (4) Board meetings held in the financial year ended 31 December 2023.
+Mr Lim had attended all the five (5) Board meetings held in the financial year ended 31 December 2024.